-It is this more relaxed "acceptance factor" that troubles many people who feel that these attitudes are not acceptable and should not be given any type of social approval.
+It is this "acceptance factor" that troubles many people who feel that these attitudes should not be granted social acceptance.

 Finally, some individuals contend that exposure to materials with strong prurient appeal makes it more difficult for individuals to respond to normal sexual stimuli.
 Although this effect is difficult to quantify, anecdotal evidence would seem to support this, at least for limited periods of time.
 This issue is taken up later in this article.

-Most of the studies on pornography were done before the Internet.
-Clearly the Internet has opened the door to far greater accessibility.
-But as we've seen, this has been accompanied be a decline in rape and sexual crime.
+Clearly, the Internet has opened the door to far greater accessibility to pornography.
+But as we've noted, this has been accompanied be a decline in rape and sexual crime.

 However, according to a 2002 survey of more than 7,000 adults, two-thirds of the respondents who say they regularly visit porn sites report it has not affected their relationships.

-Individuals who have a positive self-concept, who had parents who were not reluctant to discuss sexual issues, and who were not subjected to negative religious views about human sexuality almost never report problems.
-This group is most apt to become bored or disinterested in pornography.
+Individuals who have a positive self-concept, who had parents who were not reluctant to discuss sexual issues, and who were not subjected to negative religious views about human sexuality, seldom report problems.
+This group is also most apt to become disinterested in pornography over time.

 Is Pornography Addictive?